cwchentw/lightweight-cms/content/write-posts.md

 *Experimental*

 Because Markdown syntax is limited in feature, we add [AsciiDoc](https://asciidoc.org/) as an alternative.
-[AsciiDoctor](https://asciidoctor.org/) is required on a production environment to publish AsciiDoc post(s).
+[AsciiDoctor](https://asciidoctor.org/) is required on the host environment to publish AsciiDoc post(s).

+## Write reStructuredText Posts

+*Experimental*

+As above, Markdown is feature-limited; therefore, we add [reStructuredText](https://docutils.sourceforge.io/rst.html) for complex posts unmet in Markdown.
+[Docutils](https://docutils.sourceforge.io/index.html) is required on the host environment for reStructuredText publishing.
+[Pygments](https://pygments.org/) is needed as well for code highlighting in reStructuredText posts.

+Because the limitations by Docutils, all reStructuredText posts in our system start at `<h2>`-level titles.
+Titles in front matters are required for post top headings.

 ## Write HTML Posts